V4Fire/Client/src/components/friends/async-render/README.md

 | `asyncRenderChunkComplete` | One async chunk has been rendered                        | Task description    | `TaskParams` |
 | `asyncRenderComplete`      | All async chunks from one render task have been rendered | Task description    | `TaskParams` |

-## Additional options of iterations
+## Additional options for iterations

-As you have already known, you can specify a chunk size to render as the second parameter of `asyncRender.iterate`.
+As you might already know, you can specify a chunk size to render as the second parameter of `asyncRender.iterate`.
-If the passed value to iterate not a promise, asynchronous iterable structure, or not contains promises as elements, the first chunk can be rendered synchronously.
-Also, the iteration method can take an object with additional options to iterate.
+If the passed value for iteration is not a promise, asynchronous iterable structure, or does not contain promises as elements, the first chunk can be rendered synchronously.
+Additionally, the iteration method can take an object with extra options for iterating.

 ### [weight = `1`]

 The weight of one render chunk.
-At the same tick can be rendered chunks with the accumulated weight no more than the `TASKS_PER_TICK` constant.
+At the same tick, chunks with accumulated weight no more than the TASKS_PER_TICK constant can be rendered.
 See `core/component/render/daemon` for more information.

 ### [useRaf = `false`]

-If true, then all rendered fragments are inserted into the DOM by using a `requestAnimationFrame` callback.
+If `true`, then all rendered fragments are inserted into the DOM using a `requestAnimationFrame` callback.
 This can optimize the browser rendering process.

 ### [group]

-A group name to manual clearing of pending tasks via the `async` module.
+A group name for manually clearing pending tasks via the `async` module.
-Providing this value disables automatically cleanup of render tasks on the `update` hook.
+Providing this value disables the automatic cleanup of render tasks on the `update` hook.

 ```
 < .container v-async-target